-Paid Time Off:
+Paid Time off:

-- Paid days off will be scheduled with the approval of the resident's manager and the residency Program Coordinator.
-Unscheduled days off will be deducted from the PTO bank. - Any unpaid time (beyond the 5 days) will be granted only for an approved emergency leave by the Therapy Services Director. - New employees of the Therapy Services Department are encouraged not to take paid days off during their first 6 months (probationary period) of employment. - All paid time off must be taken within the time frame of the residency program commitment. - Time off from the residency may be allowed if: - Staffing allows adequate patient care coverage - Time is requested a minimum of 4 weeks ahead of scheduled day off - The resident may need to work additional hours before and after a scheduled day off to assure that all educational pieces and patient care obligations are achieved.
+- Paid days off will be scheduled with the approval of the resident's manager and the Physical Therapy Residency Program Coordinator.
+Unscheduled days off, (such as sick, emergency, etc.) must also be approved by the residency program coordinator and will be deducted from the PTO bank. - Any unpaid time (beyond the 5 days) will be granted only for an approved emergency leave, by the Therapy Services Director. - New employees of the Therapy Services Department are encouraged not to take paid days off during their first 6 months of employment.
+This is considered probationary time. - All paid time off must be taken within the time frame of the residency program commitment. - Time off from the residency may be allowed if: - Staffing allows adequate patient care coverage - Time is requested a minimum of 4 weeks ahead of scheduled day off - The resident may need to work additional hours before and after a scheduled day off to assure that all educational pieces and patient care obligations are achieved.